Characters of the Marvel Cinematic Universe: A–L: Isaiah Bradley

+Ellen Brandt

+Ellen Brandt (portrayed by Stéphanie Szostak) is a war veteran who lost her arm in battle before A.I.M. founder Aldrich Killian injects her with the Extremis virus, which grants enhanced regenerative capabilities.
+She and Eric Savin attack Tony Stark in Tennessee, but Stark is able to cause an explosion that sends Brandt flying into a set of power lines, fatally electrocuting her.

+As of 2025, the character has appeared in one project: the film Iron Man 3 (2013).

 Betty Brant

 Elizabeth "Betty" Brant (portrayed by Angourie Rice) is a student at Midtown School of Science and Technology.
-This version of the character, in terms of appearance, bears a similarity to Gwen Stacy from the comic books, having long blonde hair and often wearing a black headband.
-She is Liz's best friend, and host of the school's news report alongside Jason Ionello, who is implied to have an unrequited crush on her.
+She is Liz Allan's best friend, and host of the school's news report alongside Jason Ionello, who is implied to have an unrequited crush on her.
 In 2018, she is a victim of the Blip, but is restored to life in 2023.
 In 2024, she enters a brief relationship with Ned Leeds in Europe, maintaining a friendship after breaking up.
+Afterwards, she learned Spider-Man's true identity and became an unpaid intern for The Daily Bugle.